 There’s also a $150 cash bonus if you’d prefer a Convenience Checking account (requires direct deposits of $500 within 60 days of opening the account).

 Bonuses are available to residents in the District of Columbia, Pennsylvania and every state on the east coast except Georgia.

 TD Bank is based in Wilmington, Delaware.
-In Bankrate’s review of TD Bank’s financial health, it earned four out of five stars.
+In Bankrate’s review of TD Bank’s services and product offerings, it earned 3.5 out of 5 stars.

 Chase Bank: $200 or $300 bonus

 Through Oct.
 14, you could earn $300 by opening a Premier Plus checking account.
 Or earn $200 by opening a Total Checking account.